 It is your duty to take reasonable care to answer all questions honestly and to the best of your knowledge.
 If you do not, your insurance policy may be cancelled or treated as if it never existed or your claim may be rejected or not paid in full.
-It is important that all statements you make on proposal forms, claim forms and other documents are full and accurate.
-If a form is completed on your behalf, you should check that the answers shown to any of the questions are true and accurate before signing the document.
+It is important that all statements you make on proposal forms, statements of fact, claim forms and other documents are full and accurate.
+If a form is pre-filled or completed on your behalf, you should check that the answers shown to any of the questions are true and accurate.
 Failure to provide requested information to your insurers could invalidate your insurance cover and mean that part or all of a claim may not be paid.

 Fair presentation of risk (Non Consumer Clients)

 It is your statutory duty before entering into a contract of insurance, prior to an alteration and at renewal to make a fair presentation of the risk to be insured and to ensure that information is provided in a clear and accessible format.
 Where practical every material circumstance should be disclosed.
 We will expect firms to make reasonable enquiries and proactively gather information however, where this is not practical you must make us aware, as your broker, that further enquiries are needed to accurately underwrite the risk.
 Any questions put to you in a proposal form, statement of fact or otherwise must be answered honestly, accurately and in good faith.